bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ratto-de-sadosky.md

 title: De Sadosky, Cora Ratto
 born: 1912
 died: 1981
-keywords: Mathematics, Computers, Algorithms, Environment, Astronomy, Fluid Mechanics, Engineering
+keywords: cora ratto de sadosky,de
-description: Cora Ratto de Sadoskywas a mathematician, political activist and professor, who pioneered computer and environment use in mathematics, astronomy and engineering.
+description: Cora Ratto de Sadosky was a mathematician and political activist who taught at the University of Buenos Aires, Argentina for ten years before a coup in Argentina forced her to resign.
+She spent her last years in exile in Spain.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---